foundersandcoders/coursebook/documents/projects.md

 ## Project Presentation

-Your timetable includes 15 mins for your team to discuss how you are going to present your project together.
+Your timetable includes 45 mins for your team to write your presentation and discuss how you are going to present your project together.
 **Remember: We want to hear from everyone during your presentation!**

-Each team then has 15 minutes to present, with 5 minutes for questions.
-We will be strict with you on timing, so make sure you use your planning time effectively.
+Each team then has 15 minutes to present, with 5 additional minutes for questions.
+We will be strict with you on timing, so make sure you use your time effectively.

 ### Structure

-1. Show your readme:
+1. Show your process:
    - Talk through the Why, What, How of your project
    - How did you split up the work?
    - How did you choose to pair?
-2. Demo your website and explain how it conforms to your brief i.e. the user stories
+2. Briefly demo your website and explain how it conforms to your brief i.e. the user stories
 3. Walk us through your code.
-Prioritise the things you learned that were new to you, which the rest of your cohort could benefit from hearing about:
+Emphasise the things you learned that were new to you, which the rest of your cohort could benefit from hearing about:
    - something you're proud of
    - something that you found really hard / struggled with
+4. Have the people who didn't write a piece of code talk through it - this is a great way to demonstrate knowledge of learning and collaboration
+5. Avoid talking through the project brief for a long time - each team has the same brief and your time will be better spent talking about what was unique about your presentation